-Perfect Storm as Qatar Racing lands another Grade One winner
+Perfect Storm as Qatar Racing lands another grade one winner

 A seasoned traveller who has been brilliantly handled by Newmarket-based trainer David Simcock (pictured with winning jockey Jamie Spencer), six-year-old Trade Storm held off the favourite Kaigun by half a length with Bobby's Kitten third of the 11 runners, beaten a further 1¾ lengths.